 - Make sure there are no cut out areas on the headboard or footboard of your crib.

-- Make sure your crib does not have corner posts over 1/16 high.
+- Make sure your crib does not have corner posts over 1/16 inch high.

 - Your baby should be placed to sleep on her back as well.